sudogene/tp/docs/UserGuide.md

 - Id
     - Student with the same `id` value will be matched.
-    - Due to the nature of id being unique, a maximum of one student should be matched.
+    - Due to the nature of id being unique, only one student will be matched.

 - Searching by more than one field
     - Find command will return student(s) that matches exactly with all the fields provided. e.g. `n/Alex p/123` will return `Alex Yeoh` only if his phone number matches `123`